JessHung323/recipe_length_prediction_model/README.md

 ***Relevant Columns***: `'minutes'`, `'n_steps'`, `'n_ingredients'`

-In our baseline model, we chose the two most intuitive features at first glance to use for prediction.
+In our baseline model 1.0, we chose the two most intuitive features at first glance to use for prediction.
 It is natural for one to consider that the more steps or ingredients a recipe involves, the longer the recipe would take.

 ***Feature Description***